tpoisot/DataSharingPaper/DataSharing-MS.md

 ## Legal issues - waivers, licenses and copyright law

-Perhaps the point with which scientists will have less familiarity is the licensing or waivers under which data should be made available.
+Perhaps the point with which scientists will be less familiar is the licensing or waivers under which data should be made available.
 Broadly speaking, a license is a text legally defining how content can be used, modified, and distributed.
 Fortunately, easy to understand, non-restrictive